Rakshitg600/Notakto-website/README.md

 ## :package: Third-Party Packages

-This project combines several third-party packages to add crucial features to the app:
+This project combines third-party packages to add crucial features to the app:

 * :floppy_disk: [Zustand][4] handles state management.
 * :key: [Firebase Authentication][5] lets users sign in with their Google account.